nerium-data/nerium/README.md

 ### Query parameters

 Use `:<param>` to specify bind parameters in your query text.
-Clients can then specify values for these bind parameters in their `results` request, passed either as JSON or query string arguments.
+Clients can then specify values for these bind parameters in their request, passed either as JSON or query string arguments.

 ### Metadata